 If the maker or publisher of the defamatory statement fails to comply with these demands, urgent action can be taken to obtain a Court Order forcing them to take down or retract the defamatory statement.

-Our solicitors will work with you to ascertain the best way to address any losses resulting from the defamation and ensure you suffer no further reputational damage.
+Our solicitors will work with you to understand the best way to address any losses resulting from the defamation and ensure you suffer no further reputational damage.
 In many cases, this will include demanding the payment of damages from the other side together with legally enforceable assurances that they will refrain from defaming your business in future.

 What can I expect to receive in damages?